Dark Girls: Scenes

-Duke and Berry even take it a step farther and interview different groups of African American get an insight on dating preferences that are present in the African American community.
-One young man interviewed saying “They [dark girls] look funny beside me.”
-The social conditioning that African Americans have been put through, often results in fairer complexions being preferred over darker ones.
+Duke and Berry take it a step further and interview different groups of African Americans to get an insight on dating preferences in the African American community.
+One young man interviewed said, “They [dark girls] look funny beside me.”
+The social conditioning that African Americans have been put through often results in fairer complexions being preferred over darker ones.

 Other aspects of documentary

 The documentary takes a look into the trend of skin bleaching, a multi-billion dollar business in which various people around the world contribute to with the belief that being lighter will bring about an overall better life.
 Duke and Berry also examine how black women are trying to look more Caucasian while white women are trying to look more ethnic.
 “White women are risking skin cancer and tanning booths twice a week, botoxing their lips, getting butt lifts to look more ethnic and crinkling up their hair.”